 What action does an organization want its audience to take?
-Whether it be a current customer, prospect, vendor, or partner, brands should use customer lifecycle marketing strategies to promote an action or a value-add to its audience.
+Whether it is a current customer, prospect, vendor, or partner, brands should use lifecycle marketing strategies to promote an action or a value-add to its audience.

 Organizations should consider what it is that they want their consumers to be aware of, or what action they should take, whether in store, online, or via any other channel.
-Many organizations and brands miss out on educating their audience and providing real value, simply by neglecting to include an appropriate call-to-action or value-add throughout each phase of the customer journey.
+Too many organizations and brands miss out on educating their audience and providing real value, because they neglect to include an appropriate call-to-action or value-add throughout each phase of the customer journey.

-It’s all about adding value with every touchpoint or communication along the customer lifecycle.
+Lifecycle marketing is all about adding value with every touchpoint or communication along the customer journey.
 Whether it’s a call-to-action with a specific ask, or a simple value message, brands need to consider that their consumers have very little time, and therefore every touchpoint should matter and add value to their customer journey.

-Just because a consumer has purchased something or has engaged with a service or product offering once before, that doesn’t mean your organization or brand should suddenly stop communicating with them.
+Just because a consumer has purchased something or has engaged with a service or product offering once in the past, that doesn’t mean your organization or brand should suddenly stop communicating with them.
 Likewise, it also doesn’t mean that your brand should take the purchase or interaction as a cue to increase the communication level, or to change the messaging altogether.

-In fact, once a consumer does business or engages with an organization for the first time, they are beginning a journey, even if by just taking a small first step.
+In fact, once a consumer does business or engages with an organization for the first time, they are kicking off their journey, even if by just taking a small first step.
 Organizations and brands of all kinds need to be sensitive to consumer expectations and should approach the new relationship just like any meaningful relationship: with cautious intent.

 Once a prospective customer begins engaging with an organization in a new way, whether they actually purchased something, completed a transaction, or simply downloaded an item, that doesn’t mean that an organization’s communication strategy should radically change overnight.
 Consumers shouldn’t sense that a brand has “flipped the switch” after they’ve taken an action.
 Instead, organizations should carefully consider how the entire customer journey should evolve from that point forward.